Refurbished Electronics Save You Money Now, but Are They Really a Good Buy?

 What Does ‘Refurbished’ Mean?

-You’ll find a lot of electronics out there on the web listed as refurbished.
+You’ll find a lot of items out there on the web listed as refurbished vs. new electronics.
 So what does “refurbished” really mean?

 Webster’s online dictionary defines “refurbish” as a verb meaning “to brighten or freshen up.”

 So it’s someone’s castaway that’s been buffed and polished?
 That’s no good.

 That’s not really what it is, though.
 In short, refurbished electronics were purchased and then returned for some reason.
 An item could have been returned due to a faulty or missing part — or it could have just been that a customer realized they couldn’t afford the item.

 Whatever the case, the store can no longer sell this electronic item as new.
 So yes, it is someone’s unwanted item, but it could be unwanted for any reason or no real reason at all.

 So what does the store do?
 It gives it a tuneup.
 It replaces parts that need replacing and gets the item back to like-new quality.
 Then, it attempts to resell the item, usually at a significant discount.